Open-Systems-Pharmacology/developer-docs/NET-specifics/data-binding.md

 ## Introduction

-In this part of the documentation we will talk about the OSPSuite Ui and the binding of data to graphic elements.
-We will present the elements that we are using to achieve this binding - either external like devexpress or internal to OSPSuite, like the OSPSuite.DataBinding repository.
+In this part of the documentation we will talk about the OSPSuite UI and the binding of data to graphic elements.
+We will present the elements that we are using to achieve this binding - either external like Devexpress or internal to OSPSuite, like the OSPSuite.DataBinding repository.

 # Data Binding Overview